Madame de Pompadour; So Much More than a Mistress!

 I have read several books about Madame de Pompadour, and too many rely on 'homebaked' psychoanalysis, and the authors need to fulfill an idea of who Madame de Pompadour was, instead of exploring her real character.
 However, the book, Madame de Pompadour - Intelligence, Beauty, Power, written by Herman Lindqvist, is something very different.

 It is in fact not only the best written, and best researched, book about Madame de Pompadour - it is also the most interesting book ever written about this extraordinary woman and talented politician.
 We all know Louis XV wasn't the most capable ruler, nor was he particularly smart or educated.
 Luckily for him, he met Madame de Pompadour who could do it all!
-There are of course only few historians who have acknowledged this.
+There are of course only very few historians who have acknowledged this.

 Herman Lindqvist is a Swedish journalist and author, and has with this book produced a work full of authenticity and clarity.
 He is an excellent writer and shows an incredible loyalty towards historical facts, and how to place them in their actual historical context.